Spydiecy/ProtectedPay_Lisk/README.md

 ### Design Philosophy

-- **Umi-Inspired**: UI themes designed to match the Umi Devnet's branding
+- **Multi-Chain Inspired**: UI themes designed to match Flow Network and Filecoin branding
 - **Glassmorphism**: Modern, clean aesthetics with depth and transparency
 - **Responsive Layout**: Perfect experience on any device
 - **Intuitive Navigation**: Easily access all features with minimal learning curve